brtos/brtos/brtos/README.txt

 - Now OSInfo support dynamic tasks
 - Some OS functions received an "OS" prefix (a define was used for compatibility purposes)
 - OS_RTC.c/.h renamed to OSTime.c/.h
+- Now a task can block itself by using 0 as argument
+- Now the OSTaskList function prints the state of the task